elrnv/druid-wasm-examples/README.md

 # Building

-After following the tutorial, it is assumed that you have all the required tools and libraries set up on your system (`cargo`, `wasm-pack`, `npm`).
+You will need `cargo` and `wasm-pack` for building the code and a simple server like [`http`](https://crates.io/crates/https) for serving the web pages.

 First build the examples with

 ```
-> wasm-pack build
+> wasm-pack build --target web
 ```

-Then go to the `html` directory and run
+Then run the server from the root directory with

 ```
-> npm install
-> npm run serve
+> http
 ```

 which should start a server with our examples served in individual html documents.

-Finally point your browser to the appropriate localhost url (usually http://localhost:8080) and you should see a page with a list of links, one for each example.
+Finally point your browser to the appropriate localhost url (usually http://localhost:8000) and you should see a page with a list of links, one for each example.

 # Status